-Rebecca B. Roberts, 60, has been a director of the Company since 2011.
+Rebecca B. Roberts, 61, has been a director of the Company since 2011.

 Retired.
 Former President of Chevron Pipe Line Company, a pipeline company transporting crude oil, refined petroleum products, liquefied petroleum gas, natural gas and chemicals within the United States, from 2006 to February 2011.
 President of Chevron Global Power Generation from 2003 to 2006.
-Currently Director of Enbridge Energy Company, Inc. and Enbridge Energy Management, LLC since July 2012.
-Previously a Director of Dynegy, Inc. serving as Chevron's representative from March 2006 to April 2007.
+Currently Director of Enbridge Energy Company, Inc. and Enbridge Energy Management, LLC since July 2012 and Mine Safety Appliances Company since October 2013.

 Ms. Roberts has 37 years of experience in the energy industry.
-Her industry experience includes managing pipelines in North America and global pipeline projects; managing a portfolio of power plants in the United States, Asia and the Middle East, and work as a vice president, chemist, scientist and trader in the oil and gas sectors.
-Her diversified energy industry experience and prior service on a public company board provide in-depth business and strategic acumen and diversity that strengthens our Board's collective qualifications, skills and experiences.
+Her industry experience includes managing pipelines in North America and global pipeline projects; managing a portfolio of power plants in the United States, Asia and the Middle East; and work as a vice president, chemist, scientist and trader in the oil and gas sectors.
+She has also served on several other public company and non-profit boards in addition to those identified above.
+Her diversified energy industry experience and service on several public company and non-profit boards provide in-depth business and strategic acumen and diversity that strengthens our Board's collective qualifications, skills and experiences.

-Warren L. Robinson, 62, has been a director of the Company since 2007.
+Warren L. Robinson, 63, has been a director of the Company since 2007.